theodore-brucker/CoveSecurity/README.md

 My mission is to bring power back to the average person on the internet.

 ## Description
-MLSec learns intricate network traffic patterns and detects novel and known attacks with increasing accuracy as it analyzes and learns a better and better representation of the network.
-By consuming only header level packet information MLSec is able to detect attacks that are currently undetected by traditional rule based systems at a fraction of the compute cost.
+Cove Security learns intricate network traffic patterns and detects novel and known attacks with increasing accuracy as it analyzes and learns a better and better representation of the network.
+By consuming only header level packet information Cove Security is able to detect attacks that are currently undetected by traditional rule based systems at a fraction of the compute cost.

 Cybersecurity companies currently charge an unimaginable amount of money for products that are just now catching up to modern machine learning techniques.